↑

 • Molasses is a byproduct of boiling sugarcane and is used to make rum.

-• The largest rum distillery in the world is located in Puerto Rico at Casa Bacardi.
+• The largest rum distillery in the world is located in Casa Bacardi, Puerto Rico.

 • The country of India consumes the most rum in the world.